maciejczarnacki/ronchi/README.md

 The test is qualitative, not quantitative.
 This means that we cannot use it to easily and clearly calculate/estimate the value of the wavefront error as peak to valey error, rms or Strehl coefficient.
 The author of this repository has created a program for comparative analysis of actual measurement and simulation, and thus an attempt to estimate the values described above.

 The repository in the form of a python module allows you to generate Ronchi test simulation images in all mentioned systems.
 Below are sample images (ronchigrams) generated with this program.
+The description of the class parameters and methods are included in the program code as comments.

 In order to expand your knowledge about the Ronchi test, I invite you to read the websites and materials listed in the references at the bottom of the page.